neo-project/docs/en-us/sc/tutorial/migrate.md

 If you want to migrate the contract later, you must implement the migrate interface in the contract prior to deployment.
 For more information, refer to [Deploying and Invoking Smart Contracts](../quickstart/deploy-invoke.md).

 ## Migrating the contract
-With your old and new contracts script hash in hand, let's invoke the migrate interface in your old contract using NEO-GUI.
+With your new contract in hand, let's invoke the migrate interface in your old contract using NEO-GUI.

 > [!Note]
 >
-> To obtain the contract ScriptHash, you can go to NEO-GUI, click `Advanced` > `Deploy Contract`，and then `Load` the contract.
+> To obtain the contract script and scripthash, you can go to NEO-GUI, click `Advanced` > `Deploy Contract`，and then `Load` the contract, copy all content of the contract and scripthash for later use.

-1. In NEO-GUI, click `Advanced` > `Deploy Contract`，and enter the old contract ScriptHash.
+1. In NEO-GUI, click `Advanced` > `Invoke Contract`，and enter the old contract ScriptHash.
 The deployed contract information is displayed.

    ![调用合约](assets/migrate_m1.png)

 2. Click `Invoke` and then enter necessary parameters required for invoking the migrate interface.
+Here I use content of new contract as the first parameter.

    ![输入参数](assets/migrate_m2.png)